 McDavid scores in shootout as Oilers edge Coyotes

 Connor McDavid scored the lone shootout goal and the visiting Edmonton Oilers rode a third-period comeback to a 4-3 shootout win over the Arizona Coyotes on Sunday night to earn a second victory in as many nights.
-Oilers goaltender Mikko Koskinen made 27 saves through overtime and denied all three players he faced in the shootout to cap a back-and-forth game.
-McDavid also collected an assist to increase his point-scoring streak to 11 games, during which he has collected 12 goals and 24 points.
+Oilers goaltender Mikko Koskinen made 26 saves through overtime and denied all three players he faced in the shootout to cap a back-and-forth game.
+McDavid also collected an assist to increase his point-scoring streak to 11 games, in which he's collected 12 goals and 24 points.

 Carl Soderberg tied the game just before the midway point of the first period.
 Soderberg, who played the left point, ripped home a shot from just inside the circle for his seventh goal of the season.
 Edmonton's Alex Chiasson put the visitors ahead a second time 82 seconds into the second period.
 Sam Gagner -- who dressed because Ryan Nugent-Hopkins missed the game due to a hand injury -- fed a pass for Chiasson to bury for his second goal of the campaign.